Better Together: Types of Tax Filing Statuses for Couples

 Should You File Separately or Together?

 In most cases, you'll end up paying fewer taxes if you and your spouse file your taxes jointly.
-Joint filers have the advantage of being able to use the full standard deduction of $24,800 (as of tax year 2020).
-That's double the amount of the standard deduction for single filers or for married people who were filing separately.
+Joint filers have the advantage of being able to use the full standard deduction which is double the amount of the standard deduction for single filers or for married people who were filing separately.

 It is also worth noting that tax bracket thresholds are lower for people who file separately than those who file jointly.
 In a scenario where one spouse earns significantly more than another, this can provide joint filers another advantage.